-Over $15 million awarded in NHB funding to support heritage projects in last 10 years
+Over $15m in NHB funding awarded to support heritage projects in last 10 years

 “When we met Yew Chong, we were so impressed by his deep appreciation of Singapore’s multicultural diversity,“ said Dr Rai.
 “We were blown away by his concept for the mural, which seamlessly brought together facets of the community’s life in India and Singapore.”

 One challenge was the limited pictorial content in their archives, he said.
-They dug into the national archives for old photos and turned to artificial intelligence to reconstitute pixelated images.
+They dug into the national archives for old photos and turned to artificial intelligence to reconstitute low-resolution archive images.

+Since the start of the scheme, NHB has received an average of 77 applications and supported an average of 36 projects during each non-milestone year.

-Mr Alvin Tan, NHB’s deputy chief executive (policy and community), told The Straits Times that over the years, NHB has noticed a spike in the number of grant applications during milestone years such as SG50 in 2015 and Singapore Bicentennial in 2019.
+Mr Alvin Tan, NHB’s deputy chief executive (policy and community), told The Straits Times that the board noticed a spike in the number of grant applications during milestone years, resulting in more projects getting funded.
+During SG50 in 2015, for example, 147 projects were approved and during the Singapore Bicentennial in 2019, 160 projects were awarded funding.

 There is also a growing diversity in the types of project applications.